PhD in Environmental Health

 Students in the PhD program pursue one of the following tracks:

 The Environmental Sustainability, Resilience and Health (ESRH) track aims to cultivate innovative public health scientists and engineers who address urgent challenges at the intersection of climate, sustainability, resilience, and equity.
-Students in the track will research anthropogenic drivers and other factors that exacerbate ecological crises, and interventions aimed at adapting to threats and minimizing the diverse impacts on human well-being, with emphasis on equity.
+Students in the track will research anthropogenic drivers and other factors that exacerbate ecological crises and interventions aimed at adapting to threats and minimizing the diverse impacts on human well-being with an emphasis on equity.
 Additionally, students focus on how global environmental changes affect human societies, infrastructure, and ecosystems, as well as strategies for adapting to evolving public health threats.

 Exposure Sciences and Environmental Epidemiology